While tips often serve as a gesture of gratitude, for many housecleaners, they are an essential supplement to low wages.

 If you hire a cleaner who works for themselves, the best thing to do is to pay a fair amount for each cleaning.
 If you are paying a living wage, then tipping isn’t necessary.
 We’d never tell you not to tip if you want to, but it’s not required.

-When we think about fair wages, we take into account the value of the work as well as if the worker has access to benefits and what they need to pay for out of pocket.
-In most of the country cleaners don’t have access to paid time off, sick days or even for a vacation day.
-They pay for their transportation to each of their clients.
-They pay for their own health insurance and if they are hurt on the job they lose income.
-And depending on your arrangement, they may also be paying for cleaning supplies.
+When considering a fair wage, account for the value of the work as well as the worker’s access to benefits.
+In most of the country, domestic workers aren’t guaranteed paid time off, sick days, or vacation time.
+Often, they pay for transportation to each of their clients in addition to health insurance, and if they are hurt on the job, they lose income.
+Depending on your arrangement, they may also be paying for cleaning supplies.

-A rule of thumb in most parts of the country is to pay a cleaner an hourly rate of at least $25-$30.
+For most parts of the country, pay a cleaner an hourly rate of at least $25-$30.
 Pay more if you live in an area with a higher cost of living.
-Some cleaners prefer a flat fee for cleaning a house or apartment.
-You can estimate based on the hourly rate – for example, if it usually takes a cleaner four hours to clean your house, use $30/hour and pay $120 for a cleaning.
+Some cleaners prefer a flat fee for cleaning a house or apartment, in which case you can calculate an estimate based on the hourly rate.
+For example, if it usually takes a cleaner four hours to clean your home, use $30/hour and pay $120 for a cleaning.

 What if I use a cleaning agency or service?